 - Though it’s named Nashville Pet Products, this store is in Oshkosh, Wisconsin, and it offers unparalleled service plus a huge range of products for your fur baby!
 They’re a family-owned business with a holistic approach combined with warm hospitality.

 - End of the Leash has two locations in southeastern Wisconsin—Pewaukee and Mukwonago.
 Started by dog owners whose beloved pet had to undergo cancer treatment, the store sells a large variety of natural food, treats, toys, and pet products to keep Fido by your side for many happy and healthy years to come.
 Ask End of the Leash about their loyalty rewards program!

 - What’s in the Bowl Pet Shop has two locations, one in Brookfield and one in New Berlin.
 Staffed by knowledgeable professionals, you’ll find high-quality pet products and raw-baked treats from their own “barkery”.
 What’s in the Bowl has been featured in the media, and you can tune into their informative monthly podcast about pet nutrition, chronic conditions, dental care, and more.

 Before we go…

 Isn’t being a pet parent just the best?
 The companionship, the kisses, the laughter!
 Pets really add so much to our lives.
 The love that Wisconsin pet parents have for their furry companions is real.
 In fact, 59% of Wisconsin residents are proud pet owners!
 Woof.

 We love our pets, but sometimes those vet bills can take a real bite out of our wallets!
-That’s why more and more pet parents nationwide opt for the peace of mind that pet insurance can offer.
+That’s why more and more pet parents nationwide opt for the peace of mind that dog health insurance or cat health insurance can offer.
 Learn more about how much pet insurance costs and find out whether or not pet insurance is worth it for you.